eric-pol/homelab-repo/readme.md

 #### Explanation of workflow of this github
-# This is a learning experience for myself to learn the workflow of
-# infrastructure as code.
+This is a learning experience for myself to learn the workflow of infrastructure as code.
 Just testing and apply best practices.

-### Environment
+# Environment
 ## Dev-environment
-# ~/homelab-repo is where I make all changes tot the server.
+~/homelab-repo is where I make all changes tot the server.

-#~/homelab-repo/
+~/homelab-repo/
-#├── docker/              # All files for /opt/docker-services
+├── docker/              # All files for /opt/docker-services
-#│   ├── samba/
+│   ├── samba/
-#│   ├── pihole/
+│   ├── pihole/
-#│   └── .env (template)
+│   └── .env (template)
-#├── system/              # All files for /etc /bron or system-root
+├── system/              # All files for /etc /bron or system-root │   ├── etc/
-#│   ├── etc/
-#│   │   ├── fstab
+│   │   ├── fstab
-#│   │   └── systemd/
+│   │   └── systemd/
-#│   └── cron/
+│   └── cron/
-#└── scripts/             # All deployment logic
+└── scripts/             # All deployment logic

 ## Pre-prod-environment (git pull)
-# Exact copy of Dev-environment pulled from github
+Exact copy of Dev-environment pulled from github /opt/homelab-repo
-# /opt/homelab-repo

 ## Prod-environment
-# Symlinks to the actual files or if not possble (like with fstab) just a copy
-# from Pre-prod environment.
+Symlinks to the actual files or if not possble (like with fstab) just a copy from Pre-prod environment.

-### Workflow
+# Workflow
-# Currently developing a workflow

 ## 1) Development in Dev-environment
-#     - development in ~/homelab-repo
+     - development in ~/homelab-repo
-#     - git add .
+     - git add .
-#     - git commit -m "Commit message"
+     - git commit -m "Commit message"
 ## 2) git push
 ## 3) git pull in pre-prod-environment
 ## 4) Link & start
-#    4.1.
-Create links & overwrite old/wrong links with -f (force)
-#         sudo ln -sf /opt/homelab-repo/system/samba-docker.service /etc/systemd/system/samba-docker.service
+    4.1.
+Create links & overwrite old/wrong links with -f (force) sudo ln -sf /opt/homelab-repo/system/samba-docker.service /etc/systemd/system/samba-docker.service

-#    4.2.
+    4.2.
 Systemd update
-#         sudo systemctl daemon-reload
+         sudo systemctl daemon-reload

-#    4.3.
+    4.3.
 Restart Services
-#         sudo systemctl enable --now samba-docker.service
+         sudo systemctl enable --now samba-docker.service

-#    4.4.
+    4.4.
 Check status
-#         systemctl status samba-docker.service
+         systemctl status samba-docker.service

-#### Example workflow
+# Example workflow

 ### Step 1: Adjust Docker Compose (Hard-linking volume)